mristin/thonny-sealed/README.rst

         """Do something."""
         # sealed: off

-* Call in the terminal (where plug-in has been installed):
+* Call in the terminal (where plug-in has been installed) to "seal" the blocks with the hashes:

 .. code-block::